 Corus is committed to managing the collection, use, and disclosure of personal information in accordance with applicable privacy laws and industry standards.
-To that end, Corus developed a Privacy Policy, Employee Privacy Policy, and Acceptable Use Policy which are available on Corusent.com and Corus Central.
+To that end, Corus developed a Privacy Commitment, Privacy Policy, Employee Privacy Policy, and Acceptable Use Policy which are available on Corusent.com and Corus Central.
 These documents outline our commitment to maintaining the accuracy, confidentiality, security of personal information belonging to Corus employees and third parties under the Company's care or control.
 Any and all uses of personal information by you is subject to these documents and any other applicable policies, guidelines or directions provided by the Company.

-You must never provide personal information collected by the Company to external parties, except in compliance with Corus policies, protocols or directions.
+You must never provide personal information collected by the Company to external parties, or to others who do not require the information for their work, except in compliance with Corus policies, protocols or directions.

-You are responsible for immediately reporting any actual or potential theft, loss, unauthorized disclosure of or unauthorized access to personal information under the Company's care or control (including under the care or control of any external party that has received the personal information from or on behalf of Corus) to Corus' Privacy Office (privacy@corusent.com).
+You are responsible for immediately reporting any actual or potential theft, loss, unauthorized use of, unauthorized disclosure of or unauthorized access to personal information under the Company's care or control (including under the care or control of any external party that has received the personal information from or on behalf of Corus) to Corus' Privacy Office (privacy@corusent.com).
 If you have any doubt as to the appropriateness of any proposed use or disclosure of personal information, please contact the Corus Privacy Office.